Skip to content

 Preprocessors

-Vite supports Sass, Less, and Stylus natively.
+Sass, Less, and Stylus work via Vite plugins.
 Install the preprocessor and import the file.
-No additional configuration needed.
+No Juice-specific configuration needed.

 bun add -d sass